shadyosama9/Zoom-Clone-App/README.md

    Runs SonarQube analysis on the project using the specified configuration to ensure code quality and detect issues.

 3. **Install Dependencies For Check**
-   Installs the necessary Node.js dependencies required for the application using npm.
+   Installs the necessary Node.js dependencies required for running the OWASP Dependency-Check analysis.

 4. **Running Dependency Check**
    Executes OWASP Dependency-Check to analyze the project for vulnerabilities and publishes the report.